dev-scripts/prakashbhandari.com.np/content/posts/api-design-best-practices.md

 categories = [
   "API",
 ]
+images = [
+  "images/posts/api-design-best-practices/api-design-best-practices.png"
+]

 +++

 I had done presentation wihin the API development team in my work place on ***"{API} Design Best Practices"*** while creating the APIs that is consumed by the clients.
 The main purpose of this presentation was to bring ease and smoothness in API development and implementation.
-I have shared the slide in slideshare.net clink on read more to view full slide. <!--more-->
+I have shared the slide in slideshare.net. <!--more-->

 Here is full slide.